samathaluca/cloud9-ticketsales/README.md

 When the CI course work material changed to Bootstrap4, the template did not work anymore.
 I felt more confident by this time and my understanding of Bootstrap was proficient enough to be able to develop a site without a template.
 I was able by this time to use CSS and change the look of the components and sections.
-Other student's work and projects, particularly those referenced on slack gave me ideas and understadning of how to tackle each section.
+Other student's work and projects, particularly those referenced on slack gave me ideas and understanding of how to tackle each section.
 [Seedling template](https://www.w3schools.com/bootstrap/bootstrap_theme_band.asp)